Contacts and Referrals

-Seeking consent: The parents' and, if of sufficient understanding, the child's consent should be sought before discussing a referral with other agencies unless this may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the referral with other agencies without parental knowledge or consent.
+The parent's consent should usually be sought before discussing a referral with other agencies unless this may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the referral with other agencies without parental knowledge or consent.
 The authorisation should be recorded with reasons.
-See Information Sharing Protocol in the Oxfordshire SCB Procedures Manual.

-Following an information share, MASH Enquiry outcomes, which must be authorised by the manager, may be:
+The initial disposal of a Referral, which must be authorised by the manager, may be:

 - That the child does not appear to be a child in need, which will result in one of the following: the provision of information, advice, sign-posting to another agency and/or no further action;

 - That the child appears to be a Child in Need with a moderate level of need, in which case, the manager may authorise an assessment;

 - That the child appears to be a Child in Need with a high level of need, which must result in an Assessment;